Conair94/Lifetime-Mahjong-Performance/README.md

 We play MCR rules with a few house rules that add some scoring rules:
 1. If you win a fully concealed vertically symmetric hand and simultaneously flip your entire stack of 14 tiles 180 degrees to face the table without dropping any tiles it becomes a limit hand.
 2. If you win on replacement once its 8 Fan, twice is 24 Fan, thrice is Limit.
-3. If you win on replacement AND the winning tile is a 1 dot or 5 dot, then this is a Limit hand.
+3. If you win on replacement or last tile AND the winning tile is a 1 dot or 5 dot, then this is a Limit hand. (plucking the moon from bottom of the ocean, plucking the plum from the rooftop)
-4.
 ## Fan to Points

 | Fan        | Points/Cents          | Nickname  |